tanmaysinghx/ts-incident-service-1655/README.md

-# ts-auth-service-1625
+# ts-validation-service-1655

 ## Overview

-This project is an authentication service built using Node.js, Express, Typescript and Prisma.
-It handles user registration, login, change-password, token management, OTP verification and more.
+This project is an incident management service built using Node.js, Express, Typescript and Prisma.

 ## Prerequisites